braintree/braintree_ios/V6_MIGRATION.md

 ## Local Payments

+We have rename the module `BraintreePaymentFlow` to `BraintreeLocalPayment`

 We have replaced `SFAuthenticationSession` with `ASWebAuthenticationSession` in the Local Payment Method flow.
 With this change, you no longer need to:
   * Register a URL Scheme or set a return URL via the `BTAppContextSwitcher.setReturnURLScheme()` method
   * Handle app context switching via the `BTAppContextSwitcher.handleOpenURL(context: UIOpenURLContext)` or `BTAppContextSwitcher.handleOpenURL(URL)`